About the Artist and the Author

 Kevin Sylvester, Author

 We are very pleased that author Kevin Sylvester will contribute an original 12-part story for the 2018 TD Summer Reading Club.
-Kevin’s story is titled The Twelve Keys, and will be released on our website throughout the summer.
+Kevin’s story is titled The House of the Twelve Keys, and will be released on our website throughout the summer.

 Kevin Sylvester is an award-winning illustrator, writer, and broadcaster.
 Game Day: Meet the People Who Make It Happen (2010) came out of his experience as a sportscaster with CBC Radio.
 He was always struck by how hard people work behind the scenes to make sure that the day’s game actually happens.
 While the athletes get the glory, these men and women are just as important to the success of sporting events.